The Arkansas Governor’s Cup is managed online by Arkansas Capital staff through arkgovcup2018.startupcompete.co.

 Next Step — Submitting Intents to Compete

 Business plans are due at 11:59 p.m.
-Sunday, February 26.
-Plans are to be uploaded to the teams’ Startup Compete accounts at dwrgc2017.startupcompete.co.
+Sunday, February 25.
+Plans are to be uploaded to the teams’ Startup Compete accounts at arkgovcup2018.startupcompete.co.

-Semi-Finalist and Finalist Teams advancing to Oral Presentations will be announced at dwrgovernorscup.org Monday, March 13, at 1:30 p.m.
+Semi-Finalist and Finalist Teams advancing to Oral Presentations will be announced at arcapital.com/governors-cup Monday, March 12, at noon.

-A highlight of the annual Donald W. Reynolds Governor’s Cup Awards Luncheon is the Elevator Pitch Competition, where one representative from each of the undergraduate and graduate finalist teams has 90 seconds to pitch his or her team’s business plan to the audience.
+A highlight of the Governor’s Cup Awards Luncheon is the Elevator Pitch Competition, where one representative from each of the undergraduate and graduate finalist teams has 90 seconds to pitch his or her team’s business plan to the audience.

 The Elevator Pitch Competition is a challenging opportunity for students to shape a statement about their business plan into one that is concise, attention-getting, and can be shared when an unexpected opportunity arises to, literally, “make a pitch.”
 They could find themselves on the same elevator with a well-known investor and have a 90-second ride together.
 What do they say?